Cognitive Scientist, Computer Scientist

 • In August 2019 I will give a presentation at the Annual International Conference on Biologically Inspired Cognitive Architectures BICA 2019, which will be held at the Microsoft main campus in Seattle, USA.

-• I will be the scientific editor of a book project about Cognitive Maps with the publisher IntechOpen that will be launched in the spring 2019.
-Information about chapter proposals etc will be made available in the spring 2019.
+• I will be the scientific editor of a book project about Cognitive Maps with the publisher IntechOpen that will be launched in March 2019.
+If you think you would have something to contribute to the book and hence want to be invited by IntechOpen to submit a chapter proposal, please contact me asap (preferably before Feb 15th).

 • I will coedit the journal Complexity's Special Issue on Advances in Architectures, Big Data and Machine Learning Techniques for Complex Internet of Things Systems to be published in March 2019.
 Call for papers.